Research output per year

 Research activity per year

-Cheung Ka Ching, Kason is an Assistant Professor of STEM Education at the Department of Curriculum and Instruction, The Education University of Hong Kong.
+Cheung Ka Ching, Kason is an Assistant Professor of Science Education/STEM Education at the Department of Curriculum and Instruction, The Education University of Hong Kong.
 He obtained his PhD (DPhil) in Science Education at the University of Oxford and a MPhil degree with distinction at the University of Cambridge.
 He is one of the recipients of the 2024 ESERA Early Career Travel Award.
 He completed his PhD degree as an Oxford Clarendon Scholar (top 2% of the cohort) and a Hong Kong Jockey Club Oxford Graduate Scholar (£140,000).
 He has also secured Cambridge Trust PhD International Scholarship.
 Apart from his PhD, his MPhil degree was supported by The Doris Zimmern HKU-Cambridge Hughes Hall Scholarships.
 Previously, he has been a MSc tutor (Science Education) in Teaching and Learning at the Department of Education, University of Oxford for two years.

 Before pursuing his PhD degree, he undertook science teaching training in Hong Kong and United Kingdom, and received his PGCE (Distinction) in Chemistry Education at Durham University.
 He also obtained First Class Honours for Bachelor of Education and Bachelor of Science at the University of Hong Kong.
 He taught science across two subsidized secondary schools in Hong Kong, as well as teaching science in more than nine diverse primary and secondary schools in Cambridgeshire, England.